-By looking at the other pages of this website, you will learn about the lab members, our research publications (we are a productive group!), and some of the teaching we are involved in.
+By looking at the other pages of this website, you will learn about the lab members and our research (we are a productive group!).

 Phone: (780) 492 8511; Email: uwe.hacke at ualberta.ca; Address: 442 Earth Sciences Building, Edmonton, AB T6G 2E3, Canada